Mental Health Facilities Newburyport, MA

 Family Continuity - 15.5 miles from Newburyport, MA

 Family Continuity is a mental health clinic in Lawrence, Massachusetts, located at 360 Merrimack Street, Building 9, Entry J, 1843.
 Family Continuity offers outpatient treatment.
-Family Continuity provides behavior modification, cognitive behavioral therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
-Family Continuity also supports people with PTSD and children/adolescents with serious emotional disturbance.
-Some other services provided by Family Continuity include court-ordered outpatient treatment, case management and family psychoeducation.
+Family Continuity provides individual psychotherapy, dialectical behavior therapy and behavior modification to seniors 65 or older, young adults and adults.
+Family Continuity also supports children/adolescents with serious emotional disturbance and people with PTSD.
+Some other services provided by Family Continuity include case management, court-ordered outpatient treatment and family psychoeducation.

 Learn More